Informatievlaanderen/OSLOthema-hulpEnDienstverleningAanGedetineerden/README.md

 - Use [TagsAndNotes.xlsm](https://github.com/Informatievlaanderen/OSLO-allerleiTooltjes/tree/master/EA-Excel/TagsAndNotes)
   to edit tags in Excel.
 The files `*.xlsm` are included in the repo as git-ignored.

+- Find notes about the decisions regarding classes and properties [here](notes.md).
+- Find data examples with object diagrams and Turtle files in the folder `data-examples`.

 ## Administrative information